conestack/yafowil.webob/README.rst

 This package registers a global preprocessor for yafowil.
 It wraps the any WebOb BaseRequest derived request instance.
 This includes ie. the BFG request class.

-Spezial behaviors:
+Special behaviors:

-- All WebOb params - available there in a so called ``MultiDict`` - are returned in MultiDicts ``mixed`` flavor.
+- All WebOb params - available at WebObs request in a so called ``MultiDict`` - are returned in MultiDicts ``mixed`` flavor.
 This is how Yafowil expects them.
   IOW: If a query-key exists several times the values are aggregated in a list.
   If a query-key exists one time, the value is returned as string.